 These Corned Beef Stuffed Mushrooms are going to be your answer to all the leftover corned beef from St. Patrick’s Day.
+Make them for your party after the party!

 After a couple of sandwiches and straight up snacking from the fridge, you’re probably going to still have leftover corned beef.
 If you’re like us that its.
 Usually we make a way bigger piece of corned beef than anyone can eat since it’s a once a year kind of thing for us.